 Can I ask questions?

 We expect a deserving candidate to be able to read and follow the instructions on the website, so we are not favourable to people who ask questions about information that is already published.
-However, if there are genuine queries, the email address to make contact is also on the website.
+However, if you are genuinely unable to find the answer to your query, please email email@example.com.

 How to apply

 You should submit an application for one of the eligible courses.
-Application links are available on the course pages, which are linked to above.
+Application links are available on the eligible course pages, which are linked above.
 Your online application will form part of our evaluation of your academic achievement.
-We will send you your 6 digit Student ID once we have received and processed your application form.
+We will send you your 6-digit student ID once we have received and processed your application form.

-Applications to the GML scholarship should be made online by 17 March 2019, midnight UTC+12.
-The online form the only means of submission and you must submit a Justification for Support statement of about 2500 words in PDF format.
+Applications to the GML scholarship should be made online by 22 May 2020, midnight UTC-12.
+The online form is the only means of submission and you must submit a Justification for Support statement of about 2,500 words in PDF format.
 There is no pre-defined format for the Justification for Support statement and you are encouraged to prepare this to best reflect your personality.
-The file name should be GML-xxxxxx.pdf (xxxxxx is your 6-digit Student ID).
+The file name should be GML-xxxxxx.pdf (xxxxxx is your 6-digit student ID).

-The Justification for Support shall be evaluated based on:
+The Justification for Support will be evaluated based on:

-Shortlisted candidates shall be interviewed by video conference on 10 and 11 April 2019.
+Shortlisted candidates will be interviewed by video conference during June 2020.

 The decision of the panel is final.